List of university a cappella groups in the United Kingdom: Aca-pocalypse

-Aca-pocalypse is a mixed auditioned a cappella group from the University of Nottingham.
+Aca-pocalypse are a mixed auditioned a cappella group from the University of Nottingham.
 Having formed in October 2015, Aca-pocalypse reached the semi-finals of The Voice Festival UK in 2017.

 In 2022, Aca-pocalypse won the ICCA UK Quarterfinal #2 with 401 points, receiving the Outstanding Soloist award and advancing to the UK ICCA Semifinal.
 They had similar success in 2023, getting second place in their quarterfinal and once again reaching the UK Semifinal.

 The group's repertoire includes a wide range of genres, from pop and rock to jazz and classical.
 Aca-Pocalypse has performed at a variety of venues, including the Nottingham Playhouse, Splendour Festival, and the Cambridge Junction.
 The group won their 2017 Voice Festival UK semifinal and their 2022 ICCA UK Qqarterfinal.

 Echotones

-Echotones is a mixed auditioned a cappella group from the University of Nottingham.
+Echotones are a mixed auditioned a cappella group from the University of Nottingham.